cirosantilli/linux-cheat/index.md

     - `Documentation/` for docs
     - `include/linux` for stuff you may use from modules

-# distributions
+#distributions

-a linux distribution is a linux system which in addition has end user applications such as text editors of music players.
+A linux distribution is a lsb complicant system.

+Typically, distributions contain end user applications such as text editors of music players, making it usable out of the box for a large variety of non programmer users.

-this work is left for third party enterprises of community projects such as Ubuntu or Fedora which are maintained by Canonical and Red Had enterprises respectively.
+This work is left for third party enterprises of community projects such as Ubuntu or Fedora which are maintained by Canonical and Red Had enterprises respectively.

 lsb is meant to contain all the core tools that allow compliant applications